For best results enter one or two keywords related to what you are looking for

 Accessing your voicemail will cost you 1p per minute.
 If you would like to turn your voicemail off, you can simply dial ##002# and press call.
 If you would like to turn it back on again after turning it off, you will need to go into the handset's call settings and set the divert on busy, no answer or unavailable to +447953222222.

-You can fully disable the voicemail service via your 1pMobile Account Network Settings page.
+You can fully disable the voicemail service via your 1pMobile Account SIM settings page.
 However, please be aware that we may not be able to retrieve this service once it has been fully disabled.

 A full map of the voicemail menu is below: